OzZaken/util/node/node-fetch.md

 2. **Browser support**: Axios provides support for older browsers that do not support the fetch API, which can be a significant advantage if you need to support legacy systems.

 3. **Built-in features**: Axios includes built-in features such as automatic serialization of request and response data and the ability to cancel requests, which can be useful for complex applications.

+Different properties are used for a post request to send data to the endpoint - Axios uses the data property, whereas with fetch we use the body property.
+We need to serialize data into a JSON string to send data.
+Axios automatically stringifies data when sending JavaScript objects to the API using the POST method.22 Sept 2022